InfosecHouse/InfosecHouse/offensive-security/offensive-operating-system.md

-# Forensics
+# Operating Systems

-Uncover the dirty little secrets of a recovered HDD, Image, malware, and more.
+Operating system's solely focused for offensive security teams.

-### ICON DIRECTORY
+## ICON DIRECTORY

 A list of icons to help highlight some key features about these tools/resources.